 Everyone hates the copier and printers in their office, right?
 If not every day, everyone has wanted to kick their copier at LEAST once.
-Heck, you can find multiple videos on YouTube showing people doing exactly that; taking out their frustrations on their printer – many of them are homages to the great scene in Office Space (embedded below for your viewing pleasure).
+Heck, you can find multiple videos on YouTube showing people doing exactly that, taking out their frustrations on their printer – many of them are homages to the great scene in Office Space (embedded below for your viewing pleasure).

 Anyone who's worked in an office can relate.
-Before you take your bat to your copier though, here are a few common copier frustrations and quick fixes for each.
+Before you take your bat to your copier, though, here are a few common copier frustrations and quick fixes for each.

-Understanding these common copier and printer fails will help you prevent them from happening and make your days in the office easier.
+Understanding this common copier and printer fails will help you prevent them from happening and make your days in the office easier.
 So put down that bat and learn how to identify and fix common copier problems.

 Lines on Paper

 Nothing is worse than when you need to make copies of an important document, but it prints out with lines and other deformities.
 This can be caused by foreign substances on the glass or the mirrors within, or can be due to a drum blade malfunction.
 The first step is to clean the class.
 If the black line persists, make a copy, place the paper on the glass, and align the line – then look for any residue on the glass to remove by gently scraping with a fingernail and then wiping with a cloth.

 If that doesn't fix the problem, call for service because there's likely an issue within the device.